Hadiya was born in tragic circumstances and has

 at Goodwood House on the Friday , a journey that would take

-was already thrilled with my yearling colt Czak, who was by
+I was already thrilled with my yearling colt Czak, who was

-brother to Jazmyn.
-I had to pop in and see this Crabbet mare.
+full brother to Jazmyn.
+I had to pop in and see this Crabbet

+mare.
 Thank goodness I did!
-I fell for Jazmyn on sight and am eternally
+I fell for Jazmyn on sight and

-grateful to Monica Calvert (who always followed our progress
+am eternally grateful to Monica Calvert (who always followed

-she gave me unmitigated pleasure for the next nine years.
-She was
+and she gave me unmitigated pleasure for the next nine years.

-the sweetest tempered mare you could ever wish for and was never
+She was the sweetest tempered mare you could ever wish for and

-capable of giving anything but her best.
-In dressage she gained
+was never capable of giving anything but her best.
+In dressage

-over 150 points and placed highly in British Dressage Regional championships,
+she gained over 150 points and placed highly in British Dressage

-on one occasion she was only one precious place from qualifying
+Regional championships, on one occasion she was only one precious

 Among her many showing wins and supreme championships